ebencollins/SinusBot-Stream/README.md

 ## Known Issues
 - Some browsers do not support the livestream provided by the SinusBot API.
 It is recomended that you use Chrome/Firefox for full functionality.
-    - The following browsers have been confirmed as being incompatible: Edge and IE on Windows, Safari/Chrome on iOS
+    - The following browsers have been confirmed as being incompatible:
+        - Edge and IE on Windows
+        - Safari on OSX
+        - Safari/Chrome on iOS

 ## Dependencies